algoplexity/cybernetic-intelligence/modern-slavery-3/methodology.md

 *   **Output:** The final, definitive "golden" asset: **`master_analytical_file_v2.parquet`**.

 This five-script process is the definitive, reproducible, and validated methodology for this project.
 Any final report or visualization can now be generated with a simple, lightweight script that uses the `master_analytical_file_v2.parquet` as its single, trusted input.

+---

+### **Methodology Deep Dive: A Tour of the Five Definitive Scripts**

+#### **Script 1: The "Golden" Entity Profile Generator**

+**Purpose:** To build the rich, definitive "Universe of Identity" from the most complex source file.

+**Core Input:** The massive, multi-gigabyte **`abn_bulk_data.jsonl`**.

+**Core Output:** Our "golden" foundational asset, **`entity_profiles.parquet`**.

+**Navigating the Complexity: The Nuances and Solutions**

+This script was designed to overcome three critical challenges posed by this source file:

+1.  **The Challenge of Sheer Scale (Memory Crashes):**
+    *   **The Nuance:** The `abn_bulk_data.jsonl` file is enormous (over 19 million records).
+Attempting to load and process it all at once is impossible in a memory-constrained environment like Google Colab.
+Our first attempt at this failed catastrophically, wasting hours of processing time.
+    *   **The Definitive Solution:** We implemented a robust, **"Chunk and Save"** strategy.
+The script processes the file in manageable, 1-million-record chunks.
+After each chunk is processed, it is immediately saved to a separate intermediate Parquet file.
+This makes the process **fully restartable**.
+If the script fails or is interrupted after completing 9 chunks, it can be restarted, and it will intelligently skip the first 9 chunks and resume from chunk 10, ensuring no work is ever lost again.

+2.  **The Challenge of Nested, Messy JSON (Data Extraction):**
+    *   **The Nuance:** The data for a single entity is not flat; it is nested within a complex JSON structure.
+Key information is buried in dictionaries within dictionaries (e.g., `record['MainEntity']['BusinessAddress']['AddressDetails']['State']`).
+A simple script would crash if any of these nested keys were missing.
+    *   **The Definitive Solution:** We used safe, defensive programming.
+Every data extraction uses the `.get()` method with a default value (e.g., `record.get('MainEntity', {})`).
+This ensures that if a nested piece of information is missing for a particular ABN, our script will not crash; it will simply and safely record a `None` value for that feature.

+3.  **The Challenge of Inconsistent Data Types (Data Cleaning):**
+    *   **The Nuance:** The blueprint inspection showed that identifiers like ABNs and ACNs could be represented as numbers, strings, or even be missing.
+This inconsistency is poison for any subsequent join or lookup operations.
+    *   **The Definitive Solution:** This script is the first and most important place where we apply our **"Intent-Driven Canonical Formatting"** toolbox.
+Every single piece of data is forced into a standard, canonical format as it is extracted:
+        *   `ABN` and `ACN` are passed through `to_canonical_identifier` to become clean, 11-digit (or 9-digit) strings.
+        *   `LegalName` is passed through `to_canonical_string` to become a clean, uppercase string.
+        *   Date fields are passed through `to_canonical_date` to become proper datetime objects.

+**Final Defensibility:**

+By overcoming these three challenges, this script produces a foundational asset, `entity_profiles.parquet`, that is not only rich in detail but is also perfectly clean, standardized, and built through a process that is both memory-safe and fully auditable.
+It is the definitive and trustworthy bedrock of our entire project.

+---